 “Investing in Women: Fostering Female Social Entrepreneurs”

 Today, more than 200 million women are entrepreneurs worldwide.
 Women-owned enterprises are steadily growing, strengthening household incomes and growing national economies.
-However, female entrepreneurs are still a minority and they continue to face social constraints and barriers that limit contributions.
-This session will explore women as leaders and social entrepreneurs, and discuss the potential to drive growth and innovation by investing in female industrialists.
-Attendees will come away from this session with a comprehension of how we can inspire, incubate, and scale more female social entrepreneurs, empowering attendees to begin their path in higher education and move toward their goals beyond graduation.
+However, women make up only about 1/3 of entrepreneurs, and continue to face social constraints and barriers that limit contributions.
+This session will explore the social, investment, and possibly yet unidentified barriers that limit the contributions from would-be-female-entrepreneurs.
+Attendees will come away from this session with an understanding of how we can better inspire, incubate and propel more female entrepreneurs to contribute their innovations to social entrepreneurship.

 “Science for Social Impact: A UMD Showcase”

 From Entomology to Engineering, the sciences at UMD help drive innovation, sustainability, and social impact - on campus and beyond.
 Join us for this engaging session showcasing University of Maryland research that’s changing the world and driving economic and environmental sustainability.
 Gain first-hand insights and hear lessons learned from our very own Terps helping to build a better world.

 - Dr. Stephanie Lansing, Assistant Professor - Department of Environmental Science & Technology, University of Maryland, College Park

 - Ryan Fisher & Taylor Myers, Co-founders, MF Fire Benefit LLC

 - Karen Rennich, Project Manager, Bee Informed Partnership